SaschaWillems/Vulkan-glTF-PBR/README.md

 ## Texture map generation

-The phyiscal based render model uses multiple source images for the lighting equation.
+The physical based render model uses multiple source images for the lighting equation.
 Instead of relying on offline tools to generate those, this example will generate all required texture maps during startup using the GPU.

 ### BRDF lookup table